okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 If you're running your production apps on Kubernetes, I'd recommend looking into Jenkins X. It provides a way to do CI/CD on the same environment, quickly iterate, and deliver business value &mdash; faster &mdash; to your customers.

 Jenkins X also includes a [DevPods](https://jenkins.io/blog/2018/06/21/jenkins-x-devpods/) feature that can auto-deploy-on-save when developing on your laptop.
 I'm not sure DevPods will work well for JavaScript apps that need to have a transpile-for-production step.
-I'd rather have webpack and Browsersync refresh my local browser in seconds, rather than waiting minutes for a Docker image to be created and deployed to Kubernetes.
+I'd rather have webpack, and Browsersync refresh my local browser in seconds, rather than waiting minutes for a Docker image to be created and deployed to Kubernetes.

 To get an excellent overview and demo of Jenkins X, watch [James Strachan's](https://twitter.com/jstrachan) [Jenkins X: Continuous Delivery for Kubernetes](https://youtu.be/53AtxQGXnMk) from the June 2018 [Virtual JUG](https://virtualjug.com/) meetup.